kartik-nighania/Home-Automation-/README.md

 #'Home Automation & Security using capacitive touch sensing tiles'
 # Runners up in All India Atmel Embedded Design Contest :D

-we were able to sense human presence even 12 cm below the floor tiles .. making it more way sensitive than touch screen ..
+we were able to sense human presence even 12 cm below the floor tiles .. making it more way sensitive than touch screens ..
+Then using this data and other temperature and light sensors were able to make a full home automation system with security like nightwatch etc modes..

 controllers -

-Mater Board - Sam D21 32-bit arm based
+Master Board - Sam D21 32-bit arm based

 Slave Board - Arduino Uno (one for each room) 8-bit AVR 328p based

 The all India Atmel Embedded Design Contest started by short-listing top 100 teams and then giving kits for implementation of their project idea and further top 10 entries all over India..